SimonRice/SRMonthPicker/README.md

 \* Carthage compatibility is only included on the HEAD version and will feature in the next release.

+SRMonthPicker is like UIDatePicker, but without the days.
+As the name says, it's a fully localised month picker that allows the user to choose a month and a year.
+Perfect for entering credit card expiry dates or just when you don't need a day component.
+It's meant to mimic the look, feel & behaviour of 2 native UI elements on iOS:

+* A month picker that appears for an `<input type="month" />` element on iOS Safari, sadly not exposed via any native control or a setting on UIDatePicker.
+* A UIDatePicker set to Date-only mode, but without the day element.

+![Screenshot](Doc/screenshot.png)

-Like UIDatePicker, but without the days.
-Tested on iOS 7 and above.
+SRMonthPicker has been tested on iOS 7 and above.
 It should also work on iOS 5-6, but this hasn't been tested for a while.

-![Screenshot](Doc/screenshot.png)

-This is a native, localised month picker for iOS, licensed under the terms of the [MIT License](http://opensource.org/licenses/mit-license.php).
-It's meant to mimic the look, feel & behaviour of 2 UI elements on iOS:
+It is licensed under the terms of the [MIT License](http://opensource.org/licenses/mit-license.php).

-* A monthpicker that appears for an `<input type="month" />` element on iOS Safari
-* A UIDatePicker set to Date-only mode, but without the day element.

 ## Including in your project